IVSoftware/IVSoftware.Portable.WatchdogTimer/README.md

 # Watchdog timer

-## _What is it?_
+## _What It Is_

-A timer that completes _one_ time, after the TimeSpan in the `Interval` property has elapsed since the _most recent call_ to the `StartOrRestart` method, regardless of the number of restarts.
-Invoking the `Cancel` method negates any enqueued action or event in the queue.
+A timer that triggers once after the `TimeSpan` set in the `Interval` property has elapsed since the most recent call to the `StartOrRestart` method, regardless of how many restarts occur.
+Invoking the `Cancel` method prevents any pending actions or events.

 ### _Examples_

 **Display an alert after user moves the mouse**

-Suppose we're interested in mouse move events, but obviously don't want to make a message each time one occurs.
+Suppose we want to handle mouse move events but only trigger a single consolidated response when the mouse has stopped moving for a short period.
+Using a WatchdogTimer, we can ensure that an alert is displayed only after the user has stopped moving the mouse for a defined interval.

 ![Winforms App Image](https://raw.githubusercontent.com/IVSoftware/IVSoftware.Portable.WatchdogTimer/master/IVSoftware.Portable.WatchdogTimer/Screenshots/winforms.png)